All You Need To Know About Stencils

 Based on the type of surface used

 The beauty of stenciling is that anyone can do it!
 With the right tools and surface, you can start stenciling now.
 There is something naturally beautiful about the hand-painted finish of a stenciling project, whether it’s on paper, a wall, a canvas, or fabric.
 The one thing you need to take note of is that stenciling can be done on ALMOST every surface - except for rough, textured, and uneven ones.
-You will need a flat and smooth surface to apply a stencil design.Β
+You will need a flat and smooth surface to apply a stencil design.

-• Paper
+Paper

 Paper is the most commonly used surface for art stencils.
 Paper crafting projects such as handmade cards, scrapbook pages, journals, and mixed media pages often incorporate stenciling.
 It is important to choose the correct stencil paper to avoid ruining your creation.
 Applying ink spray or embossing paste to a thin and flimsy printer paper will warp it.
-A cardstock paper is the best choice, particularly something that is between 50lb to 110lb.
+Cardstock is the best choice, particularly something that is between 50lb to 110lb.
 Typically, cardstock paper is thicker than a standard printer paper but it is thinner than cardboard.
-Watercolor paper is also a great choice for stencils art since it is around 140lb, high-quality, and designed to absorb watercolor without warping.Β
+Watercolor paper is also a great choice for stencils art since it is around 140lb, high-quality, and designed to absorb watercolor without warping.

-• Wall
+Wall

 Stenciling an entire wall might seem like a daunting task, especially for art stencils beginners.
 It will take more time and effort compared to stenciling on paper (or any smaller surface), but it’s not impossible.
 When searching for stencils online it is advisable to look for larger ones.
-You can choose to use a 6” x 6” stencil but it will definitely take longer.Β Β Β Β Β
+You can choose to use a 6” x 6” stencil but it will definitely take longer.

 To apply stencils on your wall, follow these simple steps:

-• Clean your walls before using a stencil on them.
+- Clean your walls before using a stencil on them.
 We cannot stress how important this is.
 Preparing the surface before stenciling is akin to washing your face before applying makeup.
 You don’t want any loose paint, dust, or dirt on the wall.
-Using a cleaning solution on the wall is also highly recommended.Β Β Β
+Using a cleaning solution on the wall is also highly recommended.

-• Once clean, carefully adhere the stencil to the spot where you want your design.
+- Once clean, carefully adhere the stencil to the spot where you want your design.
 Use a temporary adhesive such as painter’s tape or spray adhesive for this.
 These will ensure that your stencil won’t come off while you’re applying paint but are also easy to remove once your work is done.

-• Next, apply paint using a stencil brush or foam roller.
+- Next, apply paint using a stencil brush or foam roller.
 For wood, wall, or furniture, you’d want to use acrylic paint or latex paint.
 There are a few affordable craft acrylics paint available online or in craft stores.

-• PRO TIP!
+- PRO TIP!
 The most important thing to remember when applying stencils art on your wall is to offload!
 This means removing the excess paint on your stencil brush by wiping it onto a rag or a paper towel.
 Also known as dry brushing, this technique will ensure that the first layer won’t be too thick or clumpy and you can apply several layers afterward.

-• Always use a clean towel to get rid of the excess paint from your chosen stencil.
+- Always use a clean towel to get rid of the excess paint from your chosen stencil.
 It’s also important to clean the stencil before applying the next layer.

-• Let the first layer of paint dry and then apply a second layer.
+- Let the first layer of paint dry and then apply a second layer.

-• PRO TIP!
+PRO TIP!
 To avoid bleeding, avoid doing a side-to-side motion when painting.
 Always start from the edges and work your way towards the center of the stencil.
 Use a tapping or stippling motion instead.

-• Fabric
+Fabric

 Working on a wall or any other hard surface is comparatively easier than working on fabric.
 This is definitely not ideal for stencil beginners.
 Working with fabric is problematic because the colors may seep through it and get mixed, ruining your stencils pattern.
 The smart way to use art stencils on fabric is to place a piece of cardboard beneath the fabric.
-This way, you don’t need to stress about the design getting ruined.Β
+This way, you don’t need to stress about the design getting ruined.

 Clean the fabric before you tape your stencil on it, and apply multiple light coats instead of a few thick coats.
 Your fabric is less likely to get patchy with light coats.
 Make sure that you allow each coat to dry for at least 48 hours.
 This will ensure that the paint has completely dried off and the fabric is ready for another coat.

-• Canvas
+Canvas

 Canvas is a modern surface for stenciling.
 This is ideal if you have some old canvas lying around the house.
 Repurposing canvas by adding stencil designs to it is a fun and inexpensive crafting project that you can do alone or with family and friends.
 The process of stenciling on canvas is somewhat similar to how you do it on walls, with a couple of new steps.

-• Clean the surface.
+- Clean the surface.
 Mild soap and water will do, but you can use a cleaning solution for more thorough cleaning.

-• When using an old canvas, you’re going to need to paint over the old image on the canvas.
+- When using an old canvas, you’re going to need to paint over the old image on the canvas.
 Using black acrylic or latex paint with a foam roller should do the trick.
 You may also use other dark colors, just make sure that it can completely cover up the image on the canvas.
 Let it dry.

-• Adhere the stencil onto the canvas using painter’s tape or spray adhesive.
+- Adhere the stencil onto the canvas using painter’s tape or spray adhesive.

-• Apply the first coat or layer of acrylic paint, making sure that you start from the edges and move towards the center.Β
+- Apply the first coat or layer of acrylic paint, making sure that you start from the edges and move towards the center.

-• Let the first coat dry.
+- Let the first coat dry.

-• Apply the second coat.
+- Apply the second coat.

-• Allow it to dry and then remove the stencil.
+- Allow it to dry and then remove the stencil.

 A canvas allows you to play with multiple stencils in a single frame.
 For instance, along with customized stencils, you can also use stencil letters to write a message, a name, a word, or a quote, and make your artwork more personalized.